 ABOUT THE COLORADO DRAGON BOAT FESTIVAL

-It’s hard to believe that the Colorado Dragon Boat Festival celebrated its 10th birthday last year, and the 11th festival is coming on July 30-31, 2011.
+It’s hard to believe that the Colorado Dragon Boat Festival is celebrating its 17th year this July.
 Time has truly flown by!

 When the volunteer group of Operations Committee members came together to put on the first CDBF in 2001, we felt like we were throwing a big party to celebrate the Denver area’s rich and diverse Asian communities.

 The next year, we had 30,000 festival guests.
 In 2003, when the Rocky Mountain News named us the Best City Festival 50,000 spectators turned out.
-In 2005, we expanded the festival to two full days, and for the past three years we’ve had over 100,000 people celebrating Asian culture and athletic competition with us.
+In 2005, we expanded the festival to two full days, and for the past few years we’ve had over 100,000 people celebrating Asian culture and athletic competition with us.
+In 2014, we reached a peak audience of 125,000 guests over the weekend!

 The Dragon Boat Races have grown with the festival too.
 That first year, we had 16 teams.
 The following year, there were 32 teams.
 This year, we’re planning on 52 teams competing.
 Along the way, we’ve added a Youth Division, and also added Competitive Race Divisions when we purchased two Hong Kong style boats, which are lower and faster in the water, and don’t have a flag catcher like the Taiwan-style boats we’ve had from the start.
 In 2010, we purchased two of our own Taiwan-style boats too, by popular demand.
-So from now on, we’ll feature two styles of dragon boat styles in both competitive and recreational races.
+Last year we purchased a fleet of six Hong Kong-style competitive boats, so we can feature two styles of dragon boat styles in both competitive and recreational races.

 The Competitive races have attracted teams and paddlers from across the country, and eventually, will be an international draw for our festival.